The geometry of the moduli space of odd spin curves: A divisor of small slope on

 \section{A divisor of small slope on $\mm_{12}$}

 The aim of this section is to construct an effective divisor $D\in \mbox{Eff}(\mm_{12})$ of slope $s(D)<6+12/13$, that is, violating the Slope Conjecture.
-As pointed out in the proof of Theorem \ref{kodaira}, this is precisely what is needed to show that $\ss_{12}^-$ is of general type.
+As pointed out in the proof of Theorem \ref{kodaira}, this is precisely what is required in order to show that $\ss_{12}^-$ is a variety of general type.

 \begin{theorem} The following locus consisting of curves of genus $12$ is a divisor on $\cM_{12}$.
 The class of its compactification inside $\mm_{12}$ equals

 where $b_j\geq b_1$ for $j\geq 2$.
 In particular, $s(\overline{\mathfrak{D}}_{12})=\frac{4415}{642}<6+\frac{12}{13}$. \end{theorem} This implies the following upper bound for the slope $s(\mm_{12})$ of the moduli space: